NEWAGE-Labs/nal.docs/docs/QSPs/Equipment.md

 ### Temperature Monitoring Device
 Glass, dial, or electronic thermometers used for microbiological drinking water analysis must be graduated to 0.5°C increments (0.2°C increments for tests which are incubated at 44.5°C) or less except as specifically noted for refrigerators.
 The fluid column in thermometers should not be separated.

+**Daily:** Each day of use a single check of any infrared thermometer in use should be made by checking the temperature of a bottle of water at the temperature of interest that contains a calibrated thermometer.
+Agreement between the two should be within 0.5°C or the device should be recalibrated.

+**Quarterly:** Digital thermometers, thermocoupes, and other similar electronic temperature measuring devices should be calibrated at least quarterly.
+The date the thermometer was calibrated and the calibration factor should be kept and be available for inspection.

+**Semi-Annually:** Infrared thermometers should be verified at least every six months using a NIST certified thermometer over the full temperature range that the IR thermometer will be used.

-Liquid bearing thermometers such as mercury or alcohol thermometers need to be traceable to NIST calibration and verified at least annually and whenever the thermometer has been exposed to temperature extremes.
+**Annually:** Liquid bearing thermometers such as mercury or alcohol thermometers need to be traceable to NIST calibration and verified at least annually and whenever the thermometer has been exposed to temperature extremes.
 The correction factor and date of calibration should be indicated on the thermometer and maintained as part of the equipment maintenance log.
 If a thermometer's correction factor is greater than 1°C then it should not be used for microbiological drinking water analysis.
-The NIST traceable thermometer should be recalibrated at least on per 5 years.
 Thermometer verification records must include:

 1. Serial number of laboratory thermometer
 2. Serial number of NIST-traceable thermometer